KingTechnician/priam/pre_setup.md

    - If you're just testing things out, I recommend using a M0 shared cluster.
 This will ensure no charges, but still give you a powerful enough environment to store what Priam needs to store.
 All other settings might be more tailored to your use case.
 If you don't know what the settings mean, simply use the default.

   #### 3. Creating the First Database and First Collection
    - You should be greeted with a screen that will show some user credentials to set up for the server.
 Follow those instructions, then click the ```Finish & Close ``` button at the bottom of the page.
-Your database should be created!
+Your database cluster should be created!
 It will be viewable under **Deployment > Databases**, and will look similar to this:

   ![image](https://user-images.githubusercontent.com/104329626/225139397-1c82ccd0-1095-4be8-9c6f-b7ab19590436.png)
    - We're also going to set a collection within the database (this will be necessary later for giving the right permissions of users of your application)
-   - Click ```Browse Collections``` to be greeted with a screen that prompt for either test data or entering your own data.
+   - Click ```Browse Collections``` to be greeted with a screen that will prompt for either test data or entering your own data.
 We're entering our own data, so select that option.
    - Choose your collection and database names.
 (Note: You can set these names to anything you would like)
    - After creating them, you should see the database and collection initialized in your server: